andkret/Cookbook/README.md

 If you have some cool links or topics for the cookbook, please become a contributor.
 Pull the repo, add them and create a pull request.

-Please pull only the newest release-x.x branch. \
+Please pull only the "working-branch" branch. \
 This way we keep the master branch clean and I don't have to mess around resolving conflicts.
 You just need to change the .tex file.
 I'll recompile it later when I merge the branch with the master

 For comments please use the "Issues" function.